pythonquick/innernet-blog/content/tutorials/jquery/event-handling.md

+---
-Title: Event handling with jQuery
+title: "Event handling with jQuery"
-Date: 2015-12-22
+date: 2015-12-22
+category:
-Category: Tutorials
+- Tutorials
+tags:
+- JavaScript
-Tags: JavaScript, jQuery
+- jQuery
+---

 The following example uses jQuery to handle browser events.
 The event-handling can be done with raw DOM objects, but jQuery provides a nice interface for dealing with the DOM.
 Also, some browsers have different DOM object implementation and behavior. jQuery takes care of any differences between browsers and versions and provides a consistent interface for handling page elements and events.